naruminho/tequenos/README.md

-# Tequenos - Grid Editor v3
+# Tequeños - Grid Editor v3

 A minimal grid editor written in **vanilla JavaScript**, with **no external dependencies**.
 It runs fully **offline**, directly in your browser.